vivid-planet/comet/.changeset/good-squids-join.md

 "@comet/cms-site": minor
 ---

-Store preview-scope in cookie and add helper to access it
+Store site preview-scope in cookie and add helper to access it